Ad Visibility and Viewability

-What is the difference between ad visibility and viewability?
+What is the difference between ad visibility and ad viewability?

 I’m sure this still sounds similar to many people.
 So let’s look at the terms in a bit more detail: